by Michael Hsu, 01/28/2014 [Updated 02/04/2015]

 137-35 Northern Blvd., 718-463-7700

 This stately 1862 building in the Romanesque Revival style—one of the few still standing in the area—is home to the Flushing Council on Culture and the Arts.
-Its 308-seat theater, art gallery and classroom host classical, jazz and world music concerts, theater and dance performances, art exhibitions and educational events throughout the year.
-Originally a civic building, it became a performance venue in the late 1800s (P.T.
-Barnum presented sideshows there; Tom Thumb was a star performer).
+Its art gallery, classroom and 308-seat theater host classical, jazz and world music concerts, theater and dance performances, art exhibitions and educational events throughout the year.
+Originally a civic building, it briefly became a performance venue in the late 1800s (P.T.
+Barnum presented sideshows there; Tom Thumb was a star performer) before serving as a courthouse, jail and bank during the first half of the 1900s.
 Today, it is a strong supporter of local artists and offers extensive programs for children and families, including puppetry performances and music workshops.
-In the gallery, Antique Chinese Windows and Doors, an exhibition of hand-carved architectural elements, will be on display until the end of February.
+Find upcoming events by checking out flushingtownhall.org.